JRissanen/My-Own-Mini-Salt-Project/README.md

 When I used the command: `cat` to show the changes I made in the minion configuration file, I also gave it some parameters to remove all the comments from the output to make it easier to read.
 Credit for this neat little trick belongs to Kevin van Zonneveld and here is a link to the site where I found the command: https://kvz.io/cat-a-file-without-the-comments.html

 # Part 2: Salt States

+To begin this part, I needed to create the required "/srv/salt" directory on the Master-PC, where all the salt states are saved for the Minion-PC (or PCs depending how many you have).